NAVIGATION MENU Navigate Next

 Our daily interactions as a community focus on building secure and confident communicators who have a growing realization of their agency as they interact with the world around them.
 Using purposeful play as a vehicle for learning, we enable students to make personal connections to inquiries organically and authentically, building on existing knowledge and understandings as they develop transferrable skills in a facilitative environment.

-Children engage in a balanced Early Years curriculum that meets the IB Primary Years Programme‘s standards and practices.
+Children engage in a balanced Lower Elementary curriculum that meets the IB Primary Years Programme‘s standards and practices.
 Through carefully planned units of inquiry, children engage with big ideas in science and social studies, enabling them to develop transferable conceptual understandings.
-This foundation of knowledge and understanding is the platform on which they continue to grow as they build upon their learning from year to year and beyond the Early Years.
+This foundation of knowledge and understanding is the platform on which they continue to grow as they build upon their learning from year to year and beyond the Lower Elementary.

 The immense benefit to parents and students is that WISS is the only school in mainland China where young learners can progress from kindergarten through to high school, completing every IB Programme.
 By offering all four Programmes, the skills endorsed in students during kindergarten flourish and bloom as they progress through the IB, with each level building upon their abilities.

-In Primary, we continue to build upon the inquiry-driven, concept-based program of learning which sets the foundation for learning in the Early Years.
+In Elementary, we continue to build upon the inquiry-driven, concept-based program of learning which sets the foundation for learning in the Lower Elementary.

 Guided by six transdisciplinary themes of global significance, students broaden their learning by developing their conceptual understandings and strengthening their knowledge and skills across, between, and beyond subject areas.
 Math, Science, Literacy, Social Studies, Arts, and Physical and Social Education are all developed through Units of Inquiry, offering a robust challenge to acquire knowledge and put it into practice.
 This approach in PYP provides a rigorous, meaningful, and relevant learning journey to better understand the world in which we live.

-In Primary, every teacher is a language teacher!
+In Elementary, every teacher is a language teacher!

 CONCEPT